 IIG listed the freehold and leasehold of Byron Bay’s Beach Hotel two months ago.

 It is the first time the property and business were offered together since 2007 and as such, attracted owner occupiers (like Moelis) as well as investors, according to JLL’s John Musca, Tom Gleeson and Tom Gibson.

-The brokers said they fielded more than 100 enquiries – from both national and international suitors.
+The brokers added that they fielded more than 100 enquiries – from both national and international suitors.